madbeck/projects/README.md

 # Projects

-These programs are all projects I've worked on in the past year.
+These are some of the projects I've worked on in the past year.
 I've worked primarily with Python and C/C++, so feel free to take a look!